buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 > Always apply the right force, never too much never too little.
 (Kano Jigoro)

 The **Attack Roll** is given by the combination of combat abilities (Weapon Proficiency and bonuses granted by Weapon Lists), Strength, magic weapons, and everything that influences combat.
-If the **attacker** carries the attack with:
+If the **attacker** makes the attack with:

 - **Melee Weapons or Touch**: the attacker must make an **Attack Roll (AR)**= 3d6 + Weapon Proficiency + Strength + any bonuses given by the Weapon List + Abilities + magic bonuses of the weapon and circumstantial factors (environment, curses...)
 - **Ranged Weapons**: the attacker must make an Attack Roll (AR) = 3d6 + Weapon Proficiency + Dexterity + any bonuses given by the Weapon List + Abilities + magic bonuses of the weapon and circumstantial factors (environment, curses...).
 Valid for bows, crossbows, thrown daggers, javelins...